Getting Ahead of the Safety Curve: Keys to Building a Successful Active Threat Plan

 Proactive Response Plans

 An effective response plan doesn't begin when the incident occurs, but as soon as training can be conducted.
-Empowering employees with tools on how to identify and communicate to leadership possible high-risk indicators, such as signs of growing anger, depression, or erratic behavior, can be just as if not more effective than decisive action during an active threat.
+Empowering employees with tools on how to identify and communicate to leadership possible high-risk indicators such as signs of growing anger, depression, or erratic behavior can be just as, if not more effective as decisive action during an active threat.

 Clear Communication Plans

 A cohesive "one-team" mindset supported by a response plan based on fundamentals and foresight cannot take place without clear communication before, during, and after a critical incident.
 The language plays a critical role in an active threat response program and can dictate the program's success or failure.
 Such language should be consistent with current policies and procedures so the program is both effective and legally defensible.

 Each company will need to tailor its active threat response plan to fit its culture and workplace environment.
 Thankfully, a simple concept utilized by premier agencies already exists so organizations may build a clear and coherent plan: "Run, Hide, Defend."

 Communication during a critical incident is by no means limited to employees, but extends to customer interaction, as well.
 How company communicates around and with customers during an active threat incident can play a vital role in minimizing harm and mitigating supplemental harm as a result of panic.

 Every active threat mitigation plan should include an emergency communication strategy that may contain one or two common components: First is the use of a code such as "Code Adam" alerting employees to a specific issue while customers and vendors remain unaware of any possible issues.
 The second option is to use plain English so that everyone quickly gains situational awareness.
 For example, instead of using "Code Red" for an active shooter incident, the alert would announce there is an active shooter situation in progress so employees, customers, and vendors can take decisive actions to seek safety.